 Manual flash vs TTL flash

+There are distinct ways in which flash exposure is controlled though – Manual flash or TTL flash.
 (For the purposes of the explanation here, Auto and TTL flash can be grouped together wrt D-SLRs.)

 Manual flash

-Firstly, flash could simply be a constant amount of light that is emitted from the flashgun.
+Firstly, flash could simply be a consistent amount of light that is emitted from the flashgun.
 In the case of manual flash, there is NO control by the flashgun or camera, over the intensity or duration of the pulse of light from the flash unit.

 This is manual flash.
 Photographers can control the output of their flashguns by adjusting the settings in fractions of the maximum possible output, eg, ¼ power, 1/16th power.
 It should be obvious that the absolute value of ¼ power will vary from flashgun to flash gun, as each model and make of flashgun has a different maximum power.
 Manual flash exposure is most easily measured by a handheld flashmeter.